jspecify/jspecify/docs/spec.rst

 Recognized locations for type-use annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Our type-use annotation is specified to be *recognized* in the
+A location is a *recognized* location for our type-use annotation in the
 circumstances detailed below.
-An annotation in a recognized location has
+A type at recognized location has the
-the semantics described in this spec.
-The spec does not assign meaning
+semantics described in this spec.
+The spec does not assign semantics to
-to annotations in unrecognized locations.

-   Of course, when an annotation appears in an recognized location, that
-   does not make it “correct”: It may specify a type that a tool can
-   identify as *incompatible* with the type that the tool requires for
-   that particular location, given the information it has about related
-   code from annotations and other sources.
+types in other locations, nor to any annotations on such types.

 -  Unrecognized when applied to any component of a type usage in
    `implementation